jgrey4296/doot/architecture.md

 ## CLI

-The CLI automatically calls doot.setup (loading any doot.toml and pyproject.toml found in the cwd), then uses doot.utils.log_config to set up logging from the loaded config, then creates an overlord, which parses cli args and continues to start a cmd.
+The CLI automatically calls doot.setup (loading any doot.toml and pyproject.toml found in the cwd), then uses doot.util.log_config to set up logging from the loaded config, then creates an overlord, which parses cli args and continues to start a cmd.
 After it completes, it may announce it has finished.